sryu1/gestureRecognition/Documentation.md

 ## File Structure

-For the YOLO model, the following file structure is required:
+The following file structure is required for the model to train:

-For CNN:

 <br><br><br><br><br><br><br><br><br><br>